REV. JOHN MOSSOP'S FAMILY

 Courtesy of www.travelfactfile.com/france/riviera/old.cannes/apartment.rental.php

-On the 1841 census they are at Loch Lomond, Scotland with her brother Rev. Charles and his stepdaughter Lucy Booth which must have been a rare visit as Thomas was certainly active in Cannes in the 1840s.
-Thomas died in Cannes in 1888 but Catherine obviously returned to England where she died in Chelsea, London at the age of 93.
+Thomas died in Cannes in 1888 but at some point Catherine returned to England where she died in Chelsea, London at the age of 93, her body being taken to Cannes where she was laid to rest beside her husband.
 She was therefore by far the longest living of John and Ann's children.

-BENJAMIN ADDENBROKE 1802-1883
+BENJAMIN ADDENBROOKE 1802-1883

 JANE 1803-1868